pongo/checkgist/docs/architecture.md

 External source-service integration boundary.

-- `types.ts` defines source references, loaded source data, metadata, files, and load errors.
 - `registry.ts` turns URL input and routes into supported source references.
-- `fetcher.ts` contains shared fetching behavior.
 - `services/` contains one adapter per supported Source Service.

-Add a new Source Service here first, then wire it into the registry and router.
+Add a new Source Service here first, then wire it into the registry and router (`src/app/router.ts`).

 ### `src/checklist-session/`